cloudy-org/.github/CONTRUBUTING.md

   - ``chore`` --> maintenance
   - ``init`` --> initial commit

-- Use a comma and then a space to separate types if the commit is related to multiple types. (e.g ``fix, tests: Get rid of anime girls, add test to ensure they don't come back.``.)
+- Use a comma and then a space to separate types if the commit is related to multiple types (e.g ``fix, tests: Get rid of anime girls, add test to ensure they don't come back.``).
 - Be under 100 characters ideally.
 - Try to be present tense (e.g ``add something`` not ``added something``).